 Parking at Kirkjufell was a little confusing as there is a paid parking (on private land) that is completely automated (and difficult to pay for).
 There is also free parking which requires a short walk.

 At the Western end of the peninsula is Svörtuloft Lighthouse.
+It was about 45 minutes from Kirkjufell to get to the area.
 You have to travel down a bumpy road for a couple miles, but it is worth it for the views.

 Also within view is Snæfellsjökull, the highest mountain (and volcano) in Snæfellsnes.
 This volcano is visible around most of the Western peninsula.